Chissey Majaw Pump Project – The Gambia

 Monitoring and Maintenance

-PCV and counterpart will use Peace Corps water, sanitation, and hygiene data collection tools to collect the relevant figures during the project implementation.
-Sustainability of a clean water supply is the goal of this project.
+PCV and its counterpart will use Peace Corps water, sanitation, and hygiene data collection tools to collect the relevant figures during the project implementation.
+The sustainability of a clean water supply is the goal of this project.

 There is already a system maintenance fund in place, with every compound head contributing 300 dalasi yearly and every married couple contributing 100 dalasi yearly.
 By following this model, the village has already accrued 60,000 dalasi for the maintenance of its water system.